TanStack/form/docs/reference/formApi.md

 - ```tsx
   isPristine: boolean
   ```
-  - A boolean indicating none of the form's fields' values have been updated. `True` if there are no fields with updated values.
+  - A boolean indicating if none of the form's fields' values have been modified by the user. `True` if the user have not modified any of the fields.

 - ```tsx
   isDirty: boolean
   ```
-  - A boolean indicating if any of the form's fields' values have been updated. `True` if there is at least one field with an updated value.
+  - A boolean indicating if any of the form's fields' values have been modified by the user. `True` if the user have modified at least one of the fields.

 - ```tsx
   isSubmitted: boolean